Active quantum flocks

 ~\\

 \textbf{Concluding discussion and outlook}

 In this work, we have introduced the concept of active quantum matter.
 We have formulated a model for active quantum particles giving rise to quantum flocks with distinct quantum features by means of a long-distance quantum coherence.
 It is a natural question to which extent the introduced quantum flocks might also be accessible experimentally.
-In Supplementary Sec.~III, we present experimental schemes to realize in systems of Rydberg atoms the building blocks of the individual processes appearing in the considered Lindblad master equation.
+In Supplementary Text Sec.~III, we present experimental schemes to realize in systems of Rydberg atoms the building blocks of the individual processes appearing in the considered Lindblad master equation.
+Recently, it has been proposed that active quantum particles could also be realized theoretically in the ground state of a non-Hermitian Hamiltonian~\cite{Adachi2022}.
+The general outstanding challenge for such interacting many-body non-Hermitian systems is, however, to identify a, in principle, experimentally feasible implementation, which has remained elusive so far.

 For the future it will be central to further explore the details of the considered model such as to study its density dependence, which is an important control parameter for the classical flocking problem~\cite{Vicsek_1995, bertin2009hydrodynamic, weber2012nucleation, weber2013role,Solon_2013,Solon_2015}.
 It will be further important to also target more specifically the quantum flocking transition.
 On the basis of a coarse-grained description we have found evidence for both first-order and continuous transitions depending on the parameter regime.
 For a numerical approach it would be necessary to explore other advanced numerical methods such as tensor networks~\cite{Orus2019} or neural quantum states~\cite{Carleo2017,Schmitt2020}, as we are operating already at the frontier of what is possible via exact diagonalization.
 This would also allow us to explore the connection to other long-distance quantum-coherent motion such as in superfluids.

 The present work paves the way to explore further active quantum matter systems, for instance by drawing inspiration from the classical side where also various other interesting nonequilibrium phases have been discovered such as motility-induced phase separation~\cite{cates2015motility}, active nematics~\cite{giomi2015geometry}, or intermittent collective motion~\cite{huepe2004intermittency, cavagna2013boundary, GomezNava2022}.
 It would also be a natural and promising next step to move towards higher dimensions.
 Of particular interest would be that higher dimensions might also enable the spontaneous breaking of more complex symmetries than $\mathbb{Z}_2$.
 Overall, we expect that our work will pave the way to yet unexplored nonequilibrium phases of quantum matter with intriguing properties.